WebDeveloper-Deepak/deepak-75056/README.md

 With a B.Sc. in Computer Science

 😊 Hi friends
- 🔭 I’m currently working on MERN Stack Development Projects.
+ 🔭 I’m currently working on MERN Stack Development Real-Life Projects.

  💬 Ask me about MERN Stack | React, JavaScript, NodeJS, HTML, CSS, Java.

-✨ Fun Facts
+✨ Fun Facts -
  🚀 Started coding at 18, fueled by a passion for problem-solving.
  🍏 I’m a healthy lifestyle and wellness enthusiast.
  📈 I thrive on self-development.